 Do iPads have Wireless Charging?

-iPads were lacking in the charging department, but Apple made a step in the right direction by moving to USB-C connector for iPad.
-Even then iPads still lack in the charging department in a key area, and that the is the answer to the question, do iPads have wireless charging, which is a big resounding NO.
+iPads were lacking in the charging department, but Apple made a step in the right direction by moving to a USB-C connector for iPad.
+Even then iPads still lack in the charging department in a key area, and the answer to the question, do iPads have wireless charging, which is a big resounding NO.

-All this might have git you wondering why iPads don’t support wireless charging and there are multiple reasons, read on to know more.
-So, find out is there Will there be an iPad with Wireless Charging.
+All this might have got you to wonder why iPads don’t support wireless charging and there are multiple reasons, read on to know more.
+So, find out if there Will there be an iPad with Wireless Charging.

 Why iPads don’t Have Wireless Charging?

 Apple has been offering wireless charging on its iPhones since the iPhone 8, so it is only normal to expect wireless charging on Apple’s iPads too.
-It is a matter of Apple choosing to implement wireless charging to their iPads or not.
-The reason you can’t place the current iPads and charge them wirelessly is because of few reasons.
+It is a matter of whether Apple chooses to implement wireless charging on their iPads or not.
+The reason you can’t place the current iPads and charge them wirelessly is because of a few reasons.
 These reasons are: